-2. the application is incomplete and the missing documents were not submitted on time.
-4Admission may also be denied if the student in the relevant subject of the Master's program or in a comparable degree course under (2) is involved in a current examination process.
+4Admission may also be denied if the student in the relevant Master's program or in a comparable degree course under paragraph (2) is involved in a current examination process.

 5No other reasons for denial are permitted.

 § 12 Oral assessment